 - Enables the delivery of an industry-led API framework which offers potential for growth of new business opportunities for those involved.

 - Reduces the proliferation of bespoke APIs for common payment-related activities.
 Also reduces fragmentation that causes inefficiencies and inhibits the industry-wide development of new and innovative products and services.

 - Creates and enables new capabilities that Standards Users can leverage, providing the potential for them to develop new service offerings or enhance existing ones.

 - Creates cost efficiencies by providing universal API standards, so API Providers and Third Parties do not need to build different specs to interact with each other.

 Alignment with Payments NZ

-Payments NZ strives to make sure payments are simple and secure for all New Zealanders.
-The API Centre’s design ensures close alignment with this overarching goal and the Payments NZ vision and mission, which are:
+The API Centre is part of Payments NZ, the governance organisation at the heart of New Zealand’s payments system.
+Payments NZ strives to make sure payments are simple and secure for all Kiwis.
+The API Centre is designed to ensure we are closely aligned with the overarching goal and the Payments NZ vision and mission, which are:

-- Vision - to ensure New Zealand has the world’s most progressive, self-governing payments industry, and to enable innovative and interoperable payments systems so Kiwis can pay who they want, when they want and how they want.
+- Vision - Payments NZ will lead the world’s most progressive, self-governing payments industry.
+We will enable innovative and interoperable payments systems so Kiwis can pay who they want, when they want and how they want.

-- Mission - to strengthen the industry through effective governance, with input from stakeholders and a team of capable experts.
-To enable inclusion in the ecosystem, promoting interoperable, innovative, safe, open and efficient payment systems.
+- Mission - We strengthen the industry by being a recognised authority on payments systems, through effective governance, a team of capable experts and with input from stakeholders.
+We enable inclusion in the ecosystem and promote interoperable, innovative, safe, open, and efficient payment systems for Kiwis.